clix-so/clix-ios-sdk/README.md

 - You can override: `pushNotificationDeliveredInForeground`, `pushNotificationTapped`, `pushNotificationDeliveredSilently`.
 - Always call super to retain default SDK behavior.

-> For more advanced patterns and examples, see the [Knock iOS SDK documentation](https://docs.knock.app/sdks/ios/push-notifications).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.